djairjr/CircuitPython_NeoMatrix/README.md

 ## Demos

-There are several demo directories in the examples directory that are utilizing the `neomatrix` library.
+There are several demos in the examples directory that are showing how the `neomatrix` library and the helper modules `matrix<##>.py` can be used.

 Files with an 8 in the name are intended for 8x8 or 8x32 NeoPixel matrices.
 Files with a 16 in the name are meant for 16x16 NeoMatrices and